argoproj/argo-events/api/event-source.md

 <p>

-When starting up a new group do we want to start from the oldest (true) msg or the earliest (false), defaults to true
+When starting up a new group do we want to start from the oldest event (true) or the newest event (false), defaults to false

 </p>